 SO WHAT ARE THE REASONS TO BUY GOLD

 Around the world economies are being shaken by a profusion of financial, political and geopolitical crises and conflicts.
-From the war in Syria and the fight against terrorism to the rise of Donald Trump and Brexit – uncertainty has a negative impact on the price of commonly held assets, like shares.
+From the Middle Eastern tensions to concerns about the Trump presidency– uncertainty has a negative impact on the price of commonly held assets, like shares.
 People are reluctant to invest in intangible assets they cannot see and touch.
 Physical gold has always been a safe haven asset that tends to increase in value, as more and more people insure their wealth against financial risk.

 COMPARED TO SAVINGS

-Saving accounts are currently offering under 1% interest and many of them are in a precarious situation, with regard to capital adequacy rules (the amount of capital a bank or financial institution is required to hold).
-In recent months, investments in physical gold and silver have been steadily picking up, as central banks and individuals buy the precious metals at dipped prices.
+Saving accounts continue to offer historically low rates, despite rises in interest rates.
+Investments in physical gold have been steadily picking up, given the risk of rising inflation.
 There are so many uncertainties in our economic and political landscape, investing in gold is a tried and tested, tax-efficient way to protect and grow your wealth.

 COMPARED TO PROPERTY